aleph2c/miros/docs/_sources/networked_instrumentation.rst.txt

 running on different computers, across a network?

 It would be useful if you could send the spy and trace information from one machine to another and aggregate it in one location.
-Aggregating all of the spy and trace information onto one machine will make it look like all of your statecharts are just running in different threads, on that machine, instead of on different computers.
-We already know how to make sense of statecharts running in different threads.
-So if we use such an aggregation technique, we could understand how different statecharts running on different machines are working together.
+This way you could view the instrumentation results of all of your networked state machines as is they were all running in one location.

 In this example I will run a statechart on one computer, then view it's spy and trace log on another.